Samizo-AITL/aitl-controller-a-type/docs/true_robust_control/index.md

 This work is:

-- not a replacement for H∞ theory
+- ❌ not a replacement for $H_\infty$ theory
-- not an AI-optimized control scheme
+- ❌ not an AI-optimized control scheme

 It is an attempt to formalize
 **how experienced control engineers actually operate robustness in the field**.